microsoft/vscode-languageserver-node/protocol/src/protocol.colorProvider.proposed.md

 _Server Capability_:

-The server sets the following server capability if it is able to handle `textDocument/documentColor` requests:
+The server sets the following server capability if it is able to handle `textDocument/documentColor` and `textDocument/colorPresentation` requests:

 ```ts
 /**